guybedford/require-css/README.md

 2. When run on the server, the CSS is simply ammended into a buffer (`css.buffer`, a string that can be accessed from the returned dependency API).

-3. When run as part of a build with the RequireJS Optimizer, the CSS is inlined into the build layer script file.
+3. When run as part of a build with the RequireJS Optimizer, all 'css!' dependencies are inlined into the build layer script file, creating a CSS layer to match the build layer.
 The plugin handles automatic rewriting of all CSS url normalization for the CSS built output.
-Inlined CSS is loaded automatically rewritten based on the current page baseURI.
+When run, inlined CSS is loaded automatically rewritten based on the current page baseURI.

-4. When included with the alternative require: `'css!styles/main[]'`, the CSS is minified as part of the build, creating a CSS layer to match the js layer being built by the optimizer.
+4. When included with the alternative require syntax: `'css!styles/main[]'`, then instead of being inlined, the CSS layer is output to a separate CSS file.
+Suffixing is also supported to allow for CSS variants.